Written By: Devin Golden

 Biphasic Mesothelioma

-Biphasic mesothelioma is a cell type of mesothelioma characterized by a combination of epithelioid and sarcomatoid cells.
+Biphasic mesothelioma is one of three cell types of mesothelioma.
+Biphasic mesothelioma is a combination of epithelioid and sarcomatoid cells.
 This cell type is the second most commonly diagnosed, accounting for approximately 30% of mesothelioma cases.
-A patient’s biphasic mesothelioma prognosis heavily depends on the ratio of epithelioid cells to sarcomatoid cells.

 Karen Ritter, RN BSN